ietf-wg-asdf/SDF/sdf.md

   An SDF Model can be fully contained in a single SDF Document, or it can be built from an SDF Document that references definitions and declarations from additional SDF documents.

-Entry:
-: A key-value pair in a map.
-(In JSON maps, sometimes also called "member".)

 Block:
 : One or more entries in a JSON map that is part of an SDF